LeeSyash/LeeSyash/README.md

 Hello.
-My name is Alexander.
+My name is Aleksander.
 Now I am working on XML-scripts for a voice robot and support for SQL-dashboards.
 I am currently studying Java and Java FX.
 I am interested in Java backend development.